ssjw/new-host-setup/backup-pi-configuration.md

     enc1 /dev/disk/by-uuid/8515c30a-9227-41a0-9b85-98dba70af9dc /lib/cryptsetup/scripts/decrypt_keyctl luks,timeout=86400
     enc2 /dev/disk/by-uuid/489e4f61-e8f8-4d95-9fbe-afe75414bc3f /lib/cryptsetup/scripts/decrypt_keyctl luks,timeout=86400

-Specifying the path to a script for the `&lt;key file>` parameter tells the `cryptdisks_start` command to use the given script to get the password needed to open the disk.
+Specifying the path to a script for the `<key file>` parameter tells the `cryptdisks_start` command to use the given script to get the password needed to open the disk.
 I use the `decrypt_keyctl` script with a patch applied that I've developed to make it work over an ssh session.